-Such a measurement will certainly require ultra-transparent channels to keep those photons alive during propagation, where VBG comes into play.
-However, such a measurement also requires a relative precision of the order of $10^{-9}$, since it can be shown that there is no way to separate the frame-dragging correction from the normal angular rotation speed as long as the gyroscope is located on the Earth's surface.
-Although the gyroscope itself benefits from common noise rejection, this still imposes a stringent requirement for scanning over a delay line to achieve micrometer-level accuracy over a thousand-kilometer scale cavity.
-Nevertheless, we also need to further suppress the spreading of the photon pulse duration due to the GVD of the lens to reduce the width of the HOM-dip.
+Such a measurement necessarily requires ultra-transparent transmission channels to preserve the photons during propagation, a regime in which the VBG offers a natural solution.
+At the same time, this measurement also requires a relative precision on the order of $10^{-9}$, since it can be shown that the frame-dragging correction cannot be separated from the ordinary angular rotation as long as the gyroscope is located on the Earth's surface.
+Although the gyroscope itself benefits from common-mode noise rejection, this still imposes stringent requirements for delay line scanning, requiring micrometer-level accuracy over a cavity of thousand-kilometer scale.
+Furthermore, additional suppression of pulse broadening due to the lens-induced GVD is required to reduce the width of the HOM-dip.

-An alternative solution to this may be the employment of the active gyroscope technique, namely the intra-cavity phase interferometer (IPI) \cite{arissian2014intracavity,scully1981proposed}, which measures the resonant frequency shift rather than the time delay itself, although it becomes a classical measurement scheme.
-Despite significant efforts devoted to constructing the first ground-based gyroscope for measuring the frame-dragging effect, they are still away from the required precision by two to three orders of magnitude \cite{giovinetti2024gingerino,di2024noise}.
-In addition to continuous wave measurement, it may be possible to combine and utilize a correlated frequency comb to further scale the system and eliminate the dead band due to cross-scattering, as the gain medium does not need to fill the entire cavity \cite{zhu2022phase}.
-The precision of the measurement can also be improved using squeezed light \cite{diels2023sub}, further exploring the potential of VBG channels.
+An alternative solution is the use of the active gyroscope technique, namely the intra-cavity phase interferometer (IPI) \cite{arissian2014intracavity,scully1981proposed}, which measures the resonant frequency shift rather than the time delay itself, although it operates as a classical measurement technique.
+Despite significant efforts toward constructing the first ground-based gyroscope capable of measuring the frame-dragging effect, current implementations remain two to three orders of magnitude away from the required precision \cite{giovinetti2024gingerino,di2024noise}.
+Beyond continuous wave measurement, the use of correlated frequency combs may further scale the system and eliminate the dead band arising due to cross-scattering, since the gain medium need not fill the entire cavity \cite{zhu2022phase}.
+The precision of the measurement can also be improved using squeezed light \cite{diels2023sub}, further expanding the potential of VBG channels.

-\subsection{Long-distance distributed fault-tolerant quantum computing}
+\subsection{Long-Distance Distributed Fault-Tolerant Quantum Computing}